 Moylegrove is a small unspoilt village where time has almost stood still.
-With a population af just a few hundred, it lies just a few miles North of Newport and South of St Dogmaels and Poppit Sands.
+With a population of just a few hundred, it lies just a few miles north of Newport and South of St Dogmaels and Poppit Sands.

 During the early 1980’s Moylegrove hit the headlines, with its most publicised smuggling activity ever, which the Police called “Operation Seal Bay”.
 A small almost inaccessible beach along the coast between Moylegrove and Newport was being used by an international drugs smuggling ring.
 A false underground cave had been constructed and was being used for the concealment of drugs which were shipped in by sea and later moved and distributed at the smuggler’s convenience.

 There are a number of Iron Age forts in the area – Castell Treriffith overlooks Ceibwr Bay and was given to the National Trust by Wynford Vaughan-Thomas.